 Any visitor to Vienna will have stood for a brief moment on Michaelerplatz.
 You have to marvel at some of the city’s architectural wonders.
 Even in Roman times, the square was an important crossroads.
 Leading to one of the garrison’s imposing gates.
 Porta Decumana.
 The square is shaped by the buildings on its periphery.

-Its name derives from the Michaelerkirche that was built in the 13th century, but the area began to assume its current form in the 1720s when construction on the Reichskanzleitrakt (the imperial chancery) and the riding school started.
-In the 19th century, it was joined by the Herbersteinpalais (the home of the former Café Griensteidl) and later by a little Jungedstil with the Loos Haus.
+Its name derives from the Michaelerkirche, from the 13th century.
+The area began to assume its current form in the 1720s when construction on the Reichskanzleitrakt (the imperial chancery) and the riding school started.
+In the 19th century, it kept growing with the Herbersteinpalais and later by a little Jungedstil with the Loos Haus.